06 Apr 3 Keys to Running a Sustainable Digital Coaching Program

 I hear birds chirping and dogs barking in the distance, and I think about my work as a learning experience designer.
 It occurs to me that this question is incredibly important when developing and rolling out digital coaching programs.

 A well-crafted digital coaching program can help people initiate and sustain specific behavior changes.
-However, before digital coaching can work its magic, people first have to start and continue engaging with it for some length of time.
+However, before automated coaching can work its magic, people first have to start and continue engaging with it for some length of time.
 So here’s the paradox: people need to sustainably change their behavior in order to sustainably change their behavior.

 If you intend to harness the benefits of digital coaching in your organization, it’s worth considering this paradox and how to overcome it.